 After a loved one passes away, your duties as the successor trustee of his or her trust may begin.
 For those without previous experience, administering a trust can be an overwhelming and intimidating experience.
 It is important to fully understand your role and the powers that come with it.
 There are various sources for these powers.

 What are the potential sources for a trustee’s powers during the trust administration process?
 The following is an overview:

 - The California Probate Code and other state laws.
-When the trust instrument is silent as to certain trustee powers or when the trustee powers provision simply makes reference to powers granted under state law, it is important to review these laws in order to gain an understanding of what your powers are.
+When the trust instrument is silent as to certain trustee powers or when the trustee powers provision simply refers to powers granted under state law, it is important to review these laws to gain an understanding of what your powers are.
 The law will outline certain basic powers that a trustee has during an administration, such as the ability to collect, hold, and retain trust property.

 Administering a trust is a new experience for many people.
 Fortunately, we can help.
 We encourage you to contact us today at (888) 443-6590 for more information.